alex-ball/rdaslides/README.md

 ### Pre-requisites ###

-The documentation uses fonts from the XCharter and sourcesanspro packages, as well as sourcecodepro if XeLaTeX or LuaLaTeX is used, or zi4 (inconsolata) otherwise.
+The documentation uses fonts from the sourceserifpro and sourcesanspro packages, as well as sourcecodepro if XeLaTeX or LuaLaTeX is used, or zi4 (inconsolata) otherwise.
 To compile the documentation successfully, you will need the minted package installed and working.